embj-org/ej/guides/src/02-BuilderSDK.md

 #### TIP

-Putting the application in your `$PATH` will make it easier to invoke it, for this we recommend installing it in your PC directly :
+Putting the application in our `$PATH` will make it easier to invoke it, for this we recommend installing it in our PC directly:

 ```bash
 cargo install --path ~/ej-workspace/ejkmer-builder